 Post by Joanna on Jun 1, 2015 17:44:58 GMT -5

-Dark and Bloody Practices of the Druids
+The Dark and Bloody Druids

 Recent evidence that the Druids possibly committed cannibalism and ritual human sacrifice – perhaps on a massive scale – add weight to ancient Roman accounts of Druidic savagery, archaeologists say.
 Following a 1st century BC visit to Britain, the Romans returned with horrific stories about these high-ranking priests of the Celts, who had spread throughout much of Europe over a roughly 2,000-year period.
 Julius Caesar, who led the first Roman landing in 55 BC, said the native Celts “believe that the gods delight in the slaughter of prisoners and criminals, and when the supply of captives runs short, they sacrifice even the innocent.”
 First-century historian Pliny the Elder went farther, suggesting the Celts practiced ritual cannibalism, eating their enemies’ flesh as a source of spiritual and physical strength.
 But with only the word of the Romans as evidence – the ancient Celts left no written records of their own – it has been easy for historians to dismiss such tales as wartime propaganda.
 Until now, that is.